abecko47/t9/README.md

 Backend is available at http://127.0.0.1:3001/

-Right now trere is only `Dockerfile.local`, for production I highly recommend to create other dockerfiles, with production build, such as `npm run build`.
+Right now trere is only `Dockerfile.local`, for production I highly recommend to create other dockerfiles (and new prod `docker-compose.yml`), with production build, such as `npm run build`.

 ### Linting backend
 You can execute npm commands right from your enviroment: